-INTRODUCED at a meeting of the City Council of the City of Crescent City held on June 3, 2024.
+INTRODUCED at a meeting of the City Council of the City of Crescent City held on May 19, 2025.

-in the books at a frice ting of the only council of the ic only of oresectit only field off build 5, 202-

-PASSED AND ADOPTED by the City Council of the City Council held this day of, 2023 , , ,
+PASSED AND ADOPTED by the City Council of the City of Crescent City at a regular meeting of the City Council held this 16th day of June 2025 by the following polled vote:

 AYES: NOES: ABSENT: ABSTAIN:

-ATTEST: Blake Inscore, Mayor
+ATTEST: Ray Altman, Mayor

 Robin Altman, City Clerk

 APPROVED AS TO FORM:

-Martha D. Rice, City Attorney
+Martha D. Rice, City Attorney -